MaxNiia/nvim/README.md

 Initialize git repository in `.config` or initialize somewhere else and require `init.lua`.

-To auto install packages managers run `init.sh`.
+To auto install package managers run `init.sh`.

 Plugins will auto install and kept updated by lazy.

 ## Theme

-After running `init.sh` an ignored file is created in the `lua` directory.
+After running `init.sh` an ignored file is created in the `lua/configs` directory.
 This file dictates what theme nvim should use, as well as housing any personal settings.

 ## WSL